The Enneagram Personality Typing System

 Picture Courtesy of The Enneagram Institute

-According to the Enneagram system, we were all born with one of the nine types dominating our personality.
+According to the Enneagram system, we were all born with one of the nine enneagram type dominating our personality.
 Of course, we don’t always embody all of our type’s qualities at every moment, but we do have an overall personality orientation.
 People maintain their type throughout their life, and types are gender-neutral.

 The Enneagram may be a highly useful way to understand yourself better.
 It may help you gain perspective on how you approach and interact with the world.
 As a result, it can be a useful guide as you’re exploring potential career paths and higher education opportunities.